-Prior to registration for CHS classes, student must:
+Prior to registration for CHS classes, your student should:

-- complete the Edmonds CC College in the High School Application form;
+- complete the Edmonds CC College in the High School Application form (there is no fee)

-Placement exam(s) and transcript reviews are conducted at the high school.
-Registration for CHS classes is completed by mailing the appropriate paperwork to the College in the High School Office by the deadline outlined in the “What is the registration process for CHS?”
-Frequently Asked Questions section of this website.
-The cost for CHS tuition is approximately is less than half of Edmonds CC’s resident college tuition.
+Placement exam(s) and transcript reviews are conducted at your student’s high school.
+Registration for CHS classes is completed by mailing the appropriate paperwork to the College in the High School Office by the deadline outlined in the “How do you register for CHS classes and what are the important deadlines?”
+Frequently Asked Questions (FAQ) section of this website which also includes the list of classes offered at your student’s high school “What CHS classes are offered at your high school?”
+The cost for CHS tuition is less than 40% of Edmonds CC’s resident college tuition/fees.
 Additional cost savings include no required purchase of textbooks, transportation to the college or other college per credit fees.

 Because CHS courses are taught on the high school’s academic schedule, your student has more time to complete the course requirements.
 Unlike AP or IB courses (there is no credit for the course; some colleges may offer credit depending on the AP or IB exam score), if your student earns at least a 2.0 (C) grade, the college credits will fast track his/her degree completion.
 S/he will transfer credits that meet prerequisites which provide the opportunity to take more advanced classes after high school graduation.
 Additionally, the notation of CHS on your student’s high school transcript will demonstrate his/her ability to do college coursework when applying to a desired college/university.